oracle/db-sharding/container-based-sharding-deployment/samples/compose-files/podman-compose/README.md

 # Deploying Oracle Globally Distributed Database Containers using podman-compose
-For Oracle Linux 8 host machines,`podman-compose` can be used for deploying containers to create an Oracle Globally Distributed database.
+For Oracle Linux 8 host machines,`podman-compose` can be used for deploying containers to create an Oracle Globally Distributed Database.

-You can use Oracle 23ai GSM and RDBMS Podman Images(Enterprise or FREE) and can deploy with `System-Managed Sharding` or `System-Managed Sharding Topology with Raft replication` or `User Defined Sharding` feature while deploying the Oracle Globally Distributed Database.
+You can use Oracle 23ai GSM and RDBMS Podman Images (Enterprise or FREE) and deploy with the sharding option of your choice: `System-Managed Sharding`, `System-Managed Sharding Topology with Raft replication`, or `User Defined Sharding`.
+The sharding optoin is deployed with Oracle Globally Distributed Database.

-Below steps provide an example to `podman-compose` to create the podman network and deploy containers for a Oracle Globally Distributed Database on a single Oracle Linux 8 host.
+The example that follows shows how to use `podman-compose` to create the Podman network and to deploy containers for an Oracle Globally Distributed Database on a single Oracle Linux 8 host.

-This example deploys an Oracle Globally Distributed Database with `System-Managed Sharding Topology with Raft replication` using Oracle 23ai GSM and RDBMS Images with Four shard containers, a Catalog Container, a Primary GSM container and a Standby GSM Container.
+In this example, we deploy an Oracle Globally Distributed Database with `System-Managed Sharding Topology with Raft replication` using Oracle 23ai GSM and RDBMS Images with Four shard containers, a Catalog Container, a Primary GSM container, and a Standby GSM Container.

-**IMPORTANT:** This example uses 23ai RDBMS and 23ai GSM Podman Images.

-**IMPORTANT:** Also, this example enables the RAFT Replication feature while deploying the Oracle Globally Distributed database.
+**IMPORTANT:** This example uses 23ai RDBMS and 23ai GSM Podman Images, and enables the RAFT Replication feature while deploying the Oracle Globally Distributed database.

 - [Step 1: Install Podman compose](#install-podman-compose)
 - [Step 2: Complete the prerequisite steps](#complete-the-prerequisite-steps)